Steve Cummins

+Steven Cummins (born 29 March 1992) is an Australian professional rugby union player who plays as a lock for Welsh regional side Scarlets, on loan from Dragons RFC.
+He first joined the Scarlets in 2017, before joining Pau as a "medical joker" at the start of the 2020–21 season.
+He returned to Australia to play for Melbourne Rebels in the 2021 Super Rugby season, before playing another three seasons with Pau.
+In 2024, he joined Welsh side Dragons RFC on a two-year contract.

 Early life and rugby

 Cummins was born in Sydney and attended The Hills Sports High, captaining their first XV in 2010.
 He was also named captain of the New South Wales All Schools team in the same year, as well as the Australian Schoolboy team.

 In 2011, Cummins captained the Australia Under-19 side and he was a member of the Australia Under-20 team that played at the 2012 IRB Junior World Championship.

 Cummins played in the Shute Shield competition with Eastwood, impressing coach John Manenti, who said:

 Steve Cummins has established himself as a real hard worker with huge involvements at the tackle and breakdown areas.

 In 2013, Cummins played for the Sydney-based Super Rugby franchise side the ' emerging side, Gen Blue in the Pacific Rugby Cup.